 To define the likelihood and to take into account the limitations of our modelling choices, we incorporate an intrinsic error on the X-ray photon count, $\sigma_X$, and we use a likelihood based on the Negative Binomial distribution ($\mathbb{NB}(r=\mu_i^2/\sigma_{\rm X}^2,p=\mu_i/(\mu_i+\sigma_{\rm X}^2))$ with $\mu_i$ the expected photon count in a bin).
 The full likelihood is then defined as follows:

-Where $\mu_i$ is the expected photon counts from the model in each pixel of the map, $k_i$ is the observed number of photon counts in a bin, and $\Gamma$ represents the well-known gamma function.
+where $\mu_i$ is the expected photon counts from the model in each pixel of the map, $k_i$ is the observed number of photon counts in a bin, and $\Gamma$ represents the well-known gamma function.

 In contrast to B24, we do not use a constant value of $\sigma_{\rm X}^2$ for the whole field of AS1063.
 We use an intrinsic error proportional to the expected value of the surface brightness model, such that $\sigma_{\rm X}=a\mu_i$, where $a$ is the error parameter to optimise.
-It is more adapted to the motivation behind the addition of this error.
-B24 motivated the addition of $\sigma_{\rm X}^2$ to account for the model limitations in reproducing gas mass variations below the cluster-scale.
+It is better suited to the motivation behind adding this error.
+The inclusion of $\sigma_{\rm X}^2$ was motivated in B24 by the inability of the model to fully reproduce gas mass variations on scales below that of the cluster.
 The gas sloshing pattern identified in B24 is an example of such variations.
 Hence, we expect such phenomena to have an amplitude correlated to the gas density as reflected by the expression of $\sigma_{\rm X}$.
 If a constant error is still needed, it would likely indicate a misestimation of the background sky.